Keith Getty: Recognition

+Evensong, Kristyn's album of hymns and lullabies to help people through the COVID-19 pandemic hit number one on USA Billboard Children's Album Charts.

+Television and special appearances

+The couple has also appeared on national television (CBS, PBS, BBC), most notably on public television (PBS) in 2015 to 45 + million homes with their Christmas music special, Joy—An Irish Christmas, in 2021 for BBC Northern Ireland "At home with the Gettys" and a TBN in 2019 special filmed live at the world famous Grand Ole Opry House.

-In 2017, the hymn writers performed for US Vice-President Mike Pence and his wife Second Lady Karen Pence at the Vice-President's residence.
-In addition the couple have performed for President George W Bush, the United Nations, South Korean President Lee Myung-Bak, the Enthronement of the Archbishop of Canterbury and for former UK Prime Minister Theresa May.
+In 2017, the hymn writers performed for US Vice President Mike Pence and his wife Second Lady Karen Pence at the Vice President's residence.
+In addition the couple have performed for President George W. Bush, the United Nations, South Korean President Lee Myung-Bak, the Enthronement of the Archbishop of Canterbury and for former UK Prime Minister Theresa May.